-MGT 490 SEMINAR IN MANAGEMENT (1-4)
+MGT 490 SEMINAR IN MANAGEMENT As needed.

-PRINCIPLES OF MARKETING
+MKT 205 PRINCIPLES OF MARKETING

 The course focuses on an analysis of the four strategic elements of marketing - product, price, promotion, and distribution - and the environmental factors that affect the market.
 The basic theories and examples of marketing practices which this course comprises will prepare the student for further study in marketing and other business fields.
 Each semester.